peholmst/VERA/docs/design-decisions/20230720_002_VERA_Dispatcher_Server_Blocking_Or_Non_Blocking_API.md

-# VERA Dispatcher Server - Blocking or non-blocking API (PENDING)
+# VERA Dispatcher Server - Blocking or non-blocking API (DONE)

 Created on: 2023-07-20